How can friends and family help?

 “I told those close to me [about] my hypomanic symptoms, so that they can spot an episode and help prevent [me] overspending or acting rash.”

-to take if they have a severe episode.
-You might, for example, agree to look after their bank cards if they have a tendency to overspend.
-You might also agree on which support services they would prefer to use; for example, going to a voluntary organisation rather than hospital.
-If your friend or relative has made an advance statement (see p.12), you may want to remind them of this if they become unwell.
+It may be helpful to discuss and agree upon in advance what action they would like for you to take if they experience a hypomanic or manic episode.
+You may, for example, agree to look after their credit card during their episode.
+You may also agree on which support services you will take them to when they are experiencing their episode, such as a voluntary organisation rather than a psychiatric hospital.
+If your friend or relative has made an Advance Statement, you may want to remind them of this if they become unwell.

 Look out for signs of depression

-Many people who experience mania or hypomania also experience depression, so it is important to look out for signs of depression following a manic or hypomanic episode.
+Many people who experience hypomania or mania also experience depression, so it is important to look out for signs of depression in your friend or family member following their hypomanic or manic episode.
+Symptoms of depression include:

 Request a mental health assessment

-If you think your friend or family member may be at risk of hurting themselves or others, it may be necessary to seek compulsory admission to hospital.
+If you think your friend or family member may be at risk of hurting themselves or others due to their hypomania or mania, you may request a mental health assessment to determine whether admission to a psychiatric hospital is necessary.

 Get support for yourself

-It can be distressing to see someone you care about behaving differently from normal, and putting themselves at risk.
-You might find counselling or a support group can help, giving you the opportunity to talk about what the relationship is like for you, the feelings you have about the person and what you can do to look after yourself.
+It can be distressing to see someone you care about behaving significantly differently from how they normally behave, or if you see someone you care about acting recklessly putting themselves at risk.
+You may find counselling or a support group helpful, giving you the opportunity to talk about what the relationship is like for you, the feelings you have about the person and what you can do to look after yourself while you are taking care of the person.